swedenconnect/technical-framework/03 - Registry for Identifiers.md

 - In section 3.2, the attributes for "previous personal identity number" (`1.2.752.201.3.15`) and  "mapped personal identity number" (`1.2.752.201.3.16`) were added.

 - Section 3.1.3.1, "Service Entity Categories", was updated with categories for loaX-name and loaX-orgid.

+- Authentication context URIs for non-residents and uncertified providers were added to sections 3.1.1.1 and 3.1.1.2.

 **Changes between version 1.5 and version 1.6:**